 Finally, the defense has the right to present evidence or witnesses, but it is very uncommon for the defense to do so.
 It is usually better to wait and see what the evidence looks like before presenting potential defense witnesses.
 This is because the defense typically will not have access to the discovery until the case reaches the Court of Common Pleas.

 Following the testimony, the defense attorney and prosecutor may make argument about whether the charges should be dismissed or whether the defendant should be held for court.
 It is very common for prosecutors to overcharge defendants, particularly in cases where the defendant has been arrested before.
 Therefore, we are often able to have some charges or even entire cases dismissed at the preliminary hearing.

 Bail Motions at the Preliminary Hearing

-Additionally, if the defendant has not been able to make bail, then our criminal defense attorneys may make a motion for a bail reduction at the preliminary hearing.
+If the defendant has not been able to make bail, then our criminal defense attorneys may make a motion for a bail reduction at the preliminary hearing.
 This motion may be made regardless of whether the case gets continued or the charges get held for court, and judges are often inclined to reduce bail when the Commonwealth requests a continuance.
-Finally, some cases are dismissed at the preliminary hearing level because witnesses fail to appear.
+Other cases may also be dismissed at the preliminary hearing level because witnesses fail to appear.
 In Philadelphia, the Commonwealth typically has three listings to get ready for the hearing.
 If the Commonwealth is not ready after three listings, most judges will dismiss the case.
 If the court dismisses the case, then the defendant should be released the same day if there is nothing else holding him or her in custody.
 The Commonwealth may, however, re-file the case and proceed even after a case has been dismissed, and in some cases, the Commonwealth may obtain an arrest warrant for their witnesses so that the police can bring the witnesses to court by force.
 There are limits on the prosecution’s ability to endlessly re-file cases at this lower level, but it is clear that the Commonwealth can re-file at least once and sometimes twice.